permissions-dispatcher/PermissionsDispatcher/README.md

 [![Android Arsenal](https://img.shields.io/badge/Android%20Arsenal-PermissionsDispatcher-green.svg?style=flat)](https://android-arsenal.com/details/1/2316)

 PermissionsDispatcher provides a simple annotation-based API to handle runtime permissions in Android Marshmallow.
 [Runtime permissions](https://developer.android.com/preview/features/runtime-permissions.html) are great for users, but can be tedious to implement correctly for developers, requiring a lot of boilerplate code.
-This library lifts the burden that comes with writing a bunch of check statements whether a permission have been granted or not from you, in order to keep your code clean and safe.
+This library lifts the burden that comes with writing a bunch of check statements whether a permission has been granted or not from you, in order to keep your code clean and safe.
+The library is 100% reflection-free.

 ## Download